BerryWorksSoftware/edi-json/README.md

 ```

 Here is the output with the Premium Edition.
-Notice the annotions for the individual elements and the code values, as well as the N1-1000 and OTI-2000 loops.
+Notice the annotations for the individual elements and the code values, as well as the N1-1000 and OTI-2000 loops.

 ```json
 {